 O (from mother or father)o (from mother or father) = Oo =Ginger cat

 Because females carry two X chromosomes (one from each parent), a process known as x-inactivation or Lyonization occurs during fetal development.
-So every cell has one active and one silenced X chromosome, this includes the melanocytes, which are the cells responsible for hair colour.
-Therefore the information contained in the active X chromosome is used and the information in the silenced X chromosome isn’t.
-This results in both male and females only have one X (active) chromosome per cell.
+Every cell has one active and one silenced X chromosome, this includes the melanocytes, which are the cells responsible for hair colour.
+Therefore the information contained in the active X chromosome is used and the information in the silenced X chromosome isn’t, this results in both male and females only have one X (active) chromosome per cell.

 As this happens in the female carrying both orange and black, the random nature of inactivation means both red and black can appear in the coat depending on which X chromosome has been inactivated in the cell.